-What you must pay when you get these services Services that are covered for you There is no coinsurance, Abdominal aortic aneurysm screening copayment, or deductible for A one-time screening ultrasound for people at risk.
-The plan members eligible for this only covers this screening if you have certain risk factors and if preventive screening you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist. \$250 copayment for Medicare-Ambulance services covered ambulance services.
-Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest \$0 copayment for transportation appropriate facility that can provide care only if they are between inpatient facilities. furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+What you must pay when you get Services that are covered for you these services Abdominal aortic aneurysm screening There is no coinsurance, copayment, or deductible for A one-time screening ultrasound for people at risk.
+The members eligible for this plan only covers this screening if you have certain risk preventive screening. factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
+Ambulance services \$250 copayment for Medicarecovered ambulance services.
+Covered ambulance services include fixed wing, \$0 copayment for transportation rotary wing, and ground ambulance services, to between inpatient facilities. the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
 Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-Air ambulance transportation and non-emergency transportation between facilities requires prior-authorization (approval in advance) to be covered. 🌥 Annual wellness visit There is no coinsurance, copayment, or deductible for the annual wellness visit.
+Air ambulance transportation and non-emergency transportation between facilities requires priorauthorization (approval in advance) to be covered.

+🍑 Annual wellness visit